 (c) "Commission" means the State Bond Commission.

-SECTION 2.
-(1) (a) A special fund, to be designated as the "2002 Batesville National Guard Armory Construction Fund," is created within the State Treasury.
+(2) (a) (i) A special fund, to be designated as the "2007 Jackson Zoo Improvements Fund," is created within the State Treasury.
 The fund shall be maintained by the State Treasurer as a separate and special fund, separate and apart from the General Fund of the state.
 Unexpended amounts remaining in the fund at the end of a fiscal year shall not lapse into the State General Fund, and any interest earned or investment earnings on amounts in the fund shall be deposited into such fund.

-(b) Monies deposited into the fund shall be disbursed, in the discretion of the Department of Finance and Administration, to provide funds to the Mississippi National Guard for use as matching funds for construction of an armory in the City of Batesville, Mississippi.
+(ii) Monies deposited into the fund shall be disbursed, in the discretion of the Department of Finance and Administration, to pay the costs of construction, repair, renovation, replacement and improvement of buildings, facilities, exhibits and infrastructure at the Jackson Zoo in Jackson, Mississippi.

 Notice of the sale of any such bonds shall be published at least one time, not less than ten (10) days before the date of sale, and shall be so published in one or more newspapers published or having a general circulation in the City of Jackson, Mississippi, and in one or more other newspapers or financial journals with a national circulation, to be selected by the commission.

 The commission, when issuing any bonds under the authority of this section, may provide that bonds, at the option of the State of Mississippi, may be called in for payment and redemption at the call price named therein and accrued interest on such date or dates named therein.